 LED lights that flicker like candles set a nice tone around camp, though they occasionally freak out camp hosts when fire danger is high because they look so convincing.
 Try placing one or two on the table, then perching others here and there around camp.

 For safety, you can use them as walkway lighting and near steps, along with lighted tent stake markers.
-Faux-candle-flicker accent lights come in many shapes, from tea lights to luminaries, but these inflatable solar-powered ones from Luci are popular.
+Faux-candle-flicker accent lights come in many shapes, from tea lights to luminaries, but these inflatable solar-powered ones are especially popular among campers.

 Sky’s the Limit

 There are many other ways to cheer up a campsite with light, like LED tiki torches, DIY glass jars with wire lights inside, mini-flashlight lanterns, and even electric and propane fire pits.
-Whatever you choose, an added benefit is that you’re likely to end up spending more time outside, enjoying the atmosphere.
+Whatever you choose, an added benefit is that you’ll likely spend more time outside, enjoying the atmosphere.